 RIU Guanacaste is one of numerous all-inclusive resorts in the western region of Costa Rica.
-It is one of two RIU resorts in Guanacaste.
+It is one of two RIU resorts in Guanacaste, a province often considered one of the best places to visit in Central America.
 The other, RIU Palace, is directly adjacent to RIU Guanacaste.
 For those looking for budget-friendly, all-inclusive accommodations in Costa Rica, RIU Guanacaste is the less expensive option between the two resorts.
 We found it offered all the amenities we needed at a price that didn’t break the bank.

 RIU Guanacaste accommodations

 The rooms at RIU Guanacaste are nice and spacious.
 The furnishings were attractive, although the bed could have been a bit more comfortable.
 If you are looking for something more luxurious, you can upgrade your room for an additional charge.
 Some of the higher-priced rooms even have a private hot tub overlooking the resort and ocean.